Suillus brevipes: Similar species

 Several Suillus species which grow under pines could be confused with S. brevipes.
 S. granulatus has a longer stipe, and distinct raised granules on the stipe.
 S. brevipes is differentiated from S. albidipes by not having a cottony roll of velar tissue (derived from a partial veil) at the margin when young.
 S. pallidiceps is by distinguished its pale yellow cap color; and S. albivelatus has a veil.
 S. pungens has a characteristic pungent odor, compared to the mild smell of S. brevipes, and like S. granulatus, has glandular dots on the stipe.
 Aureoboletus flaviporus is also similar.

 Molecular phylogenetic analyses of ribosomal DNA sequences shows that the most closely related species to S. brevipes include S. luteus, S. pseudobrevipes, and S. weaverae.

 Habitat and distribution

 Suillus brevipes grows singly, scattered, or in groups on the ground in late summer and autumn.
-A common—and sometimes abundant—mushroom, it occurs over most of North America (including Hawaii), south to Mexico, and north to Canada.
+A common—and sometimes abundant—mushroom, it occurs over most of North America (including Hawaii), from Canada to Mexico.

 This species has been found in Puerto Rico growing under planted Pinus caribaea, where it is thought to have been introduced inadvertently from North Carolina by the USDA Forest Service in 1955.
 Other introductions have also occurred in exotic pine plantations in Argentina, India, New Zealand, Japan, and Taiwan.